 - Ability to develop a strong support system among other patients and family

 These are just some of the many benefits of getting professional treatment as opposed to being incarcerated for drug activity.
-In a treatment program, regardless of if it is residential or outpatient, individuals are looked at with hope and promise as opposed to people with a dark past and an even darker future.
+In a treatment program, regardless of if it is residential or outpatient, individuals are looked at with hope and promise.
+As opposed to people with a dark past and an even darker future.

 Addiction Treatment in Claremont, California

 While there is great promise for the future regarding the treatment of addicted drug offenders, there are still countless challenges facing addicted individuals in America (especially those connected to criminal behavior).
 Don’t let the choice of getting treatment or going to jail come down to the courts.
 Hathaway Recovery offers drug court programming.
-Call us right now to learn more about how we can help you overcome your addiction and change your life on your terms.
+Call us right now.
+And learn more about how we can help you overcome your addiction and change your life on your terms.